Interstate 80 in California: Express lanes

 In May 2022, Caltrans began construction on 18 mi high-occupancy toll (HOT) lanes along I-80 between Red Top Road in Fairfield and Leisure Town Road in Vacaville.
 The project includes converting the existing 8 mi carpool lanes between Red Top Road and Air Base Parkway.
-Scheduled to open in 2025, the HOT lanes will use an open road tolling system, and therefore no toll booths to receive cash, with each vehicle required to carry a FasTrak transponder.
+Scheduled to open in late 2025, the HOT lanes' hours of operation will be everyday between 5:00 am and 8:00 pm; they will be otherwise free and open to all vehicles at other times.
+Solo drivers will be tolled using a congestion pricing system based on the real-time levels of traffic.
+Two-person carpools will be charged 50 percent of the posted toll.
+Carpools with three or more people and motorcycles will not be charged.
+All tolls will be collected using an open road tolling system, and therefore there are no toll booths to receive cash.
+Each vehicle using the HOT lanes will be required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
+Solo drivers may also use the FasTrak standard tag without the switch.
+Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.

+In May 2024, the California Transportation Commission approved $105 million for a project that would add HOT lanes between Davis and West Sacramento.

 Exit list

 Related routes

-There are eight associated routes of I-80: seven auxiliary Interstate Highways and one business route; these routes are I-280, I-380, I-580, I-680, I-780, I-880, I-980, and I-80 Bus.
-Three former routes exist: I-180, I-480, and I-880.
+The following auxiliary Interstate Highways are associated with I-80 in California, all in the San Francisco Bay Area: